France

 Authorship and Creation

 Producers include Rachid Bouchareb[21], Jean Bréhat[22], and Muriel Merlin[23].
-France's director is recorded as Bruno Dumont[4].
-France's screenwriter is recorded as Bruno Dumont[5].
+France was directed by Bruno Dumont[4].
+Bruno Dumont wrote the screenplay for France[5].
 Cast members include Léa Seydoux[10], Blanche Gardin[11], Benjamin Biolay[12], Emanuele Arioli[13], Alfred de Montesquiou[14], and François-Xavier Ménage[15].

 Publication